octo-technology/OpenTezos/docs/baking/reward.md

 If two endorsements are made for the same slot or two blocks baked at the same height, the evidence can be collected by an accuser and included in a block for a period of 5 cycles, including the current cycle.

-This accusation forfeits the entirety of the safety deposit and future reward up to that point in the cycle.
+This accusation forfeits the entirety safety deposit and future rewards up to that point in the cycle.
 Half is burned, half goes to the accuser in the form of a block reward.

 ## References